-Last but not least, join our Facebook discussion on reforesting Madagascar, or leave a comment below.
+Last but not least, join our Facebook discussion on reforesting Madagascar.
 Why are you reforesting Madagascar?
 Have you been to this wonderful island?
 And which country should we help to reforest next?

 Want to hear more from us?
 No problem.
 It’s free, safe, easy.